-

 How many times can a municipality change the boundaries of a Tax Incremental District (TID)?

 A municipality may complete a territory amendment to change TID boundaries up to four times during the TID's life.
-If a municipality completes an addition and subtraction in the same year, it counts as one of the four territory amendments.
-Parcels within the TID must remain contiguous when adding or subtracting parcels.
+If a municipality completes a single amendment to add and subtract territory, it counts as one of the four territory amendments.
+Parcels within the TID must remain contiguous (geographically connected) when adding or subtracting parcels.

 -